What Should I Do if I Put the Wrong Fuel in My Car?

 What’s the worst case scenario when you put petrol in a diesel car?

 As we mentioned earlier, sticking your key in the ignition is the worst thing you can do.
-If your engine does actually start, you’re in for some real trouble.
+If your engine starts, you’re in for some real trouble.

 This is because a modern diesel engine utilises different types of technology to save mpg figures and minimise emissions.
 The fuel pumps are greased with diesel as it passes through.

 When petrol enters these diesel pipes, rather than lubricating the tubes, its solvent properties create internal friction.
-This is because the metal surfaces grind together, which causes them to disintegrate, and create a swarf.
+The metal surfaces grind together, which causes them to disintegrate, and create a swarf.
 Microscopic particles of metal could be created, causing further damage to your car’s engine.

 After the petrol has gone through the pumps, the engine’s high-pressure injectors are the next thing to go.
 They force fuel through the engine’s cylinders via incredibly fine holes with an engineered spray pattern.
 If this swarf gets into the injection system, it will block some or all of the holes.
 This really is the worst case scenario as a common rail injector system could cost thousands of pounds to replace.